e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - Whether register (1) needs an explicit exemption for predicate traits (`is_greedy`, `needs_calling_task`).

-All five are boundary cases that arose after row 144 was adopted: the convention's list does not settle them, and they are not defects of it.
+All five are boundary cases row 144's convention does not settle, and they are not defects of its list.

 #### GUI panel authoring API